International Child Custody and California Divorcefz1208

 The term “habitual resident” is not specifically defined, but courts usually consider several factors, including where the child historically lived and intent of the parents.

-If you are involved in an international child custody dispute, it is crucial that you schedule a consultation with an experienced Los Angeles child custody lawyer about your custody case.
+If you are involved in a child custody dispute in an international divorce, it is crucial that you schedule a consultation with an experienced Los Angeles child custody lawyer about your custody case.

 Furman & Zavatsky are Los Angeles divorce and family law attorneys located in the San Fernando Valley area of Los Angeles County at 15821 Ventura Blvd #690 Encino, CA 91436.
 Contact us for a free case evaluation at (818) 528-3471.